 - Puree with a hand-held blender.
 Stir in 1 tbsp of fish sauce, sugar, then taste.
 Add more fish sauce if you like (I used 2 tbsp), and season with salt and pepper.
 Add the extra cup of stock if you prefer a thinner soup.

 - Serve soup warm, garnished with toasted pumpkin seeds and coriander leaves.

 - Preheat the oven to 200°C (180° fan-forced) and line a baking tray with paper.

-- Chop the pumpkin into wedges of fairly even sizes, scraping out the seeds, then arrange, cut side up on the tray.
-Drizzle with a little oil.
-(If you're planning to pureee some pumpkin for sweet recipes, don't add salt).
+- Chop the pumpkin into wedges of fairly even sizes, scrape out the seeds, then arrange the wedges cut side up on the tray.
+Drizzle with a little oil (If you're planning to puree some pumpkin for sweet recipes, don't add salt).

 - Roast for 30-45 minutes (this will depend on the size of your wedges) until the pumpkin is golden on the tips and soft when pierced with a knife.